RosettaCommons/demos/protocol_capture/RosettaAMRLD/README.md

     Fragment1: <SMILES>
 	```
 #### Running on a cluster
-An example SLURM script `run.slurm` for running on a cluster can be found under `/Workspace/`.
+An example SLURM script `run.slurm` for running on a cluster can be found under the RosettaAMRLD directory.
 Replace the `<protein>` and `<ligand>` with the corresponding protein and ligand filenames (excluding file extensions).
 The script is set to run 100 designs in parallel by default.
 To adjust the number of designs, modify the job array parameter (`--array=1-[x]`) to the desired count.
 Each output file will be prefixed with the corresponding job array number.
 If the user increases `-nstruct` to generate more designs per job, the runtime must be adjusted proportionally.

 ## Analysis
-The provided scripts for post-processing and analysis require the following packages: RDKit, OpenBabel,  Pandas, and Matplotlib.
+The provided scripts for post-processing and analysis require the following packages: RDKit, OpenBabel,  Pandas, Matplotlib, and Seaborn.
 Here we assume the user has these packages installed.

 Navigate to the `/production/` folder.
 Generate a summarized and ranked score file for the designs.